 Property Setbacks Are Critical

 Setbacks are mandated buffers between property borders and permanent structures that help maintain a feeling of openness in communities, as well as providing for safety margins in the event of fires.
 For example, if you are extending the side of your home, you will need to be aware of your local building code's required setback distances.
 There will likely be setback rules for extending a property to the front and back of a house, as well.
 Usually, this involves maintaining a minimum distance between the edge of structures and the surveyed property boundaries.
 Structural home additions, garages, sheds, and decks can all be subject to these setback rules.
 Again, your local building inspections office can let you know what setback regulations are in effect.

 Variances Are Possible

 While easements are rarely waived, violations to setback and some other zoning requirements are sometimes allowed through the legal process of applying for and receiving a variance.
 A variance is an officially-approved exception to zoning ordinances.
 Most commonly, variances are requested when a homeowner wishes to build a larger house on his or her lot than is allowed by zoning ordinances.
 By requesting a variance, the homeowner may be allowed to build that larger home, or to complete a room addition that violates setback regulations.
 The permit office may consult with neighbors when a variance is requested, and their approval may be key to obtaining the variance.

 Stock Building Plans May Not Get Approved

 You may think that any house plan or blueprint that is published or created by an architect, or any published building plan for a shed or garage, is automatically sufficient to obtain a permit.
 Stock building plans abound on the Internet.
-Homeowners, instead of spending $1,500 custom architect-drawn plans, can buy ready-made plans for as low as $500 to $600 for a 2-bedroom, 2-bath house with a garage.
+Homeowners, instead of spending $1,500 custom architect-drawn plans, can buy ready-made plans for as low as $500 to $600 for a two-bedroom, two-bath house with a garage.